yogagii/YogaBlog/content/deepracer.md

 * Rule-based approach: Decision rules are clearly defined by humans

 * Machine Learning: Trained from examples.
-Rules are note defined by humans but learned by the machine fron data.
+Rules are note defined by humans but learned by the machine from data.

 AI VS ML VS DL